globocom/secDevLabs/owasp-top10-2016-mobile/m2/cool_games/README.md

 #### Lack of view filling when switching apps allows for possible sensitive information leakage

-Both on Android or iOS there's an option to switch between recently opened apps by clicking on the app's screen and getting right back into the action.
+Both on Android and iOS there's an option to switch between recently opened apps by clicking on the app's screen and getting right back into the action.
 But in order for the system to show the screen of a recent used app, a screenshot is taken on the exact moment you click to switch and send it to the background, as shown by the following images:

 <p align="center">
     <img src="images/recent_app_android.png"/>